United States Army Communications-Electronics Command: History

-In 1949, the Signal Corps Center was established and consolidated many existing Signal functions to include: the Signal Corps Engineering Laboratories, the Signal Corps Board, Signal School, Signal Corps Publications Agency, Signal Corps Intelligence Unit, Pigeon Breeding and Training Center, the Army portion of the Electro Standards Agency, and the Signal Corps troop units.

 The forerunner of the Army Air Corps and the U.S. Air Force had its roots at Fort Monmouth.
-In 1928, the first radio-equipped meteorological balloon soared into the upper reaches of the atmosphere, a forerunner of a weather sounding technique universally used today.
-In 1938, the first U.S. aircraft detection radar was developed at the Signal Corps Center.
-In 1946, space communications was proved feasible when the Diana Radar was used to bounce electronic signals off the Moon.
+In 1928, the first radio-equipped meteorological balloon traveled into the upper reaches of the atmosphere, a forerunner of a weather sounding technique universally used today.
+The first U.S. aircraft detection radar was developed at the Signal Corps Center in 1938.
+In 1946, space communications were proven feasible when the Diana Radar bounced electronic signals off the Moon.